Cooperativa Café Timor

 People-Centered Development Projects

-- providing computers, computer training, school supplies, and language instruction to school children
+- Providing computers, computer training, school supplies, and language instruction to Atsabe High School.

 Atsabe Village Empowerment (2009)